cdcepi/WNV-forecast-data-2022/data-forecasts/README.md

 optional license files.

-Use a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to create your submission to the original repo.
+Use a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to create your submission.
+Open a pull request from your forked repository to the original repo.
+This will initiate merging your changes into the main repo.
 With the pull request, automatic data validation checks on file format and content are run.
-More information on making a pull request can be found [here](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3/).
+More information on making a pull request can be found
+[here](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3/).

 The initial submission should include the forecast for April 30 and the metadata file describing the model.
 An optional license file can also be included.